Tay-j/Beast2.7-Dev-IntelliJ/README.md

 ```
 ### Add description and citation

-Paste the following line before the `F84` class:
+Paste the following lines before the `F84` class:

 ```
 @Description("F84 substitution model")

+@Citation("Kishino, H., and M. Hasegawa.
+1989.
+Evaluation of the maximum likelihood estimate of the evolutionary tree topologies from DNA sequence data, and the branching order in Hominoidea.
+Journal of Molecular Evolution 29:170-179.")
 ```

 Import the `Description` class from `beast.base.core`.

 ![image](https://user-images.githubusercontent.com/52638982/228114673-7a00e519-6536-49a2-8508-857e550aae42.png)

+Import the class for `Citation`.

 ## TreeStat